-Previously, while living in Prague working at Mark BBDO as a television commercial consultant, Sam Bozzo would often visit his literary hero Franz Kafka's grave for inspiration while writing screenplays.
+While living in Prague working at BBDO as a television commercial consultant, Samuel Vartek would often visit his literary hero Franz Kafka's grave for inspiration while writing screenplays.

-When he returned to the US, he created Purple Turtle Films to produce, direct, and edit Blue Gold: World Water Wars., his feature documentary based on the ground-breaking book and narrated by Malcolm McDowell.
-Bozzo often risked his life (on at least three occasions he is aware of) making the controversial film, which has won international awards, has screened theatrically in Japan and is available in the USA via PBS Video, iTunes, Netflix, and Amazon VOD.
-The project allowed Bozzo the chance to work with his documentary hero Mark Achbar ("The Corporation", "Manufacturing Consent”) who mentored Bozzo in post-production and distribution.
+When he returned to the US, he created Purple Turtle Films to produce, direct, and edit Blue Gold: World Water Wars (as Sam Bozzo) based on the ground-breaking book and narrated by Malcolm McDowell.
+The film won international awards, including the Vancouver International Film Festival, has screened theatrically in Japan and is available in the USA via PBS Video, iTunes, Netflix, and Amazon VOD.
+The project was Executive Produced by Mark Achbar ("The Corporation", "Manufacturing Consent").

 As a narrative filmmaker and Art Center College of Design Alumni, Samuel wrote, directed, and edited three international award winning short films which screened at the Student Academy Awards, Directors Guild of America, the Toronto International Film Festival, and the Sundance Film Festival and aired on the Sundance Channel and Showtime.
 Samuel is a Top 10 Project Greenlight Director, personally selected by Ben Affleck and Matt Damon, and a winner in Kevin Spacey's TriggerStreet.com short film contest.